 Step 6: Close the lid again and place the jar into the freezer for about 3 hours before eating.

 Make sure to use a pint sized mason jar with a fitted lid and rim for your peanut butter ice cream.
 This will make sure that your ice cream mixture has enough space to move around and become frothy.
 Too much space or even too little space (a bigger or smaller jar) will change the results and could cause you to work harder to make your ice cream perfect.

-You will know that you are done mixing up the ice cream mixture when it goes from sounding sloshy inside the jar to being more stiff.
-You can physically feel and hear the mixture thicken as you shake the jar and once it's noticeably thick and no longer moving around in there, stop.
+You will know that you are done mixing up the ice cream mixture when it goes from sounding sloshy inside the jar to being stiffer.
+You can physically feel and hear the mixture thicken as you shake the jar, and once it's noticeably thick and no longer moving around in there, stop.

 Peanut Butter Mason Jar Ice Cream